What Is ALA-MA?

 - A national service experience.

 ALA-Massachusetts advocates serve at partner sites throughout Massachusetts which provide civil legal assistance to low-income individuals and families.
-Advocacy encompasses many different activities, and each placement with ALA-Massachusetts is unique.
-Depending on the partner site's needs, each member may engage in some, but not all, of the following legal activities: initial screening for eligibility, client communications, case development, legal research, legal writing, hearings, and community outreach.
+Each placement with ALA-Massachusetts is unique.
+Depending on the partner site's needs, an ALA-MA advocate may engage in some, but not all, of the following legal activities: initial screening for eligibility, client communications, case development, legal research, legal writing, hearings, and community outreach.
 Practice areas vary as well.
-Some of our members are considered generalists and learn multiple areas of law, and some specialize with a single focus.
-The range of possible law practice areas are:
+Some members are generalists and learn multiple areas of law, and some specialize with a single focus.
+The range of practice areas are:

 - Access to Government Benefits